Compute

 Both offline and online services can be configured in an OS.
 When Out Of Memory (OOM) occurs, the system preferentially ends the process that consumes the most memory in the offline service control group to reclaim the memory.
 However, some core services are often running offline.
 If the memory consumed by such services is reclaimed, the OS will be greatly affected.

-To solve this problem, HCE OS adjusts the memory reclamation policy during OOM and adds the function of configuring cgroups priority.
+To solve this problem, HCE adjusts the memory reclamation policy during OOM and adds the function of configuring cgroups priority.
 When the memory is insufficient, the kernel traverses cgroups, ends the processes for cgroups with low priorities, and reclaims the memory so that important offline services can keep running.

 Prerequisites